chalda/DiscordBot/README.md

 issues with this, you can try deleting your node_modules folder and then running `npm install` again.
 Please see [Installation](#Installation).

-# ToDo:
+# TODO:
-Setup the bot up!
+Setup the bot!

 # Help
-Please check GitHub issues page on this project.
-We get a lot of the same questions, its very likely yours has already been answered.
-And yes we need to roll those into an official FAQ.
+Please check the GitHub issues page on this project.
+We get a lot of similar questions, and it is likely that yours has already been answered.
+And yes, we need to roll those into an official FAQ.

-If you still need help join us on [discord.](https://discord.gg/m29GJBN)
+If you still need help, feel free to join us on [discord.](https://discord.gg/m29GJBN)